FAQs

 Wouldn't my child be better off attending a traditional overnight camp where they can learn appropriate social skills from their peers?

 Children who struggle with social cognition (how to think in a social context and apply socially related skills) are not able to improve their social skills by simply being around peers with better social skills.
-Improving social cognition in the camp setting involves a teaching process and requires a multi-faceted approach which requires an understanding of how to:
+As such, improving social cognition in the camp setting involves a teaching process.
+We utilize a multi-faceted approach to:

 • Engage campers so they will have fun and are receptive to the social learning experience.

-• Teach campers to develop their social cognition skills through utilizing the best available research-based educational methods.
+• Teach campers to develop their social cognition skills through using the best available research-based educational methods.

 • Focus on the foundational skills that are lacking in children with social learning needs.

-• Create a space where campers know they are emotionally and physically safe and in a non-punitive, accepting environment amongst staff who understand them.
+• Create a space where campers know they are emotionally and physically safe and in a non-punitive, accepting environment.

 I'm concerned that 3 weeks is too long for my child.
 They have never been away from home for more than a night or two.